Happy Death Day: Plot

 Tombs breaks free and nearly kills Tree, but Carter follows and rescues her.
 Tombs kills Carter before chasing Tree to a bell tower, where she subdues him with a crowbar.
 Before delivering a fatal blow, she realizes that if she kills Tombs and ends the loop, Carter will remain dead forever.
 She runs to the top of the tower and hangs herself from the bell rope.

 Tree awakens in Carter's dorm room and finds him alive again.
 Now confident in solving her murder, she proceeds happily through the day.
-She ends her affair with Gregory and meets her father for lunch, where they begin to reconcile.
+She ends her affair with Gregory and meets her estranged father for lunch, where they begin to reconcile.
 That night, she goes to the hospital and traps and kills Tombs.
 Relieved to be free, she celebrates her birthday in Carter's room and eats the cupcake Lori gave her.

 Tree wakes up still in the loop.
 Horrified, she returns to her room with the intent to run away, when Lori offers her the cupcake again.
 Tree realizes that the previous loop was the only time she ate the cupcake, and she had died in her sleep, thus Lori is her true killer.
 Lori had poisoned the cupcake, but when Tree failed to eat it, Lori used her job as a nurse to frame Tombs for Tree's murder.

-Lori admits to also having an affair with Gregory, whose preference for Tree drove her mad with jealousy.
+Lori admits to also having an affair with Gregory, whose preference for Tree drove her insane with jealousy.
 She then attacks Tree, but Tree manages to stuff the poisoned cupcake in her mouth, then kicks her out of a second-floor window to her death.

 At a restaurant, Tree and Carter muse over the day's events, and he offers her his room for the night.
 The next day, she wakes up believing she is still in the time loop, but Carter quickly reveals he was just playing a prank on her and it is really the next day.
 Tree is too relieved to be angry at him, and the two kiss.